ThaisGLeite/chatbot-stockapi/README.md

 - `natsclient`: Code related to NATS client implementation.
 - `redis`: Code related to Redis client implementation.
 - `static`: Holds static files like HTML, CSS, and JavaScript for the frontend of the chatbot.
 - `ws`: Includes the implementation of the Websocket server used for real-time communication.
+This part of the application leverages channels for synchronizing and communicating between goroutines.

 ## 🚀 Getting Started